Knockout Home Fitness: A Gateway to Staying Active – Switch Review

 “Knockout Home Fitness knows what it is and does it well.”

-Adding to the incentive of coming back every day is the unlockables.
+Adding to the incentive of coming back every day are the unlockables.
 However, they aren’t quite as good as they first seem.
-Initially, I was excited to unlock new trainers, but after trying them out, they aren’t something to look forward towards.
+Initially, I was excited to unlock new trainers, but after trying them out, they aren’t something to look towards.
 You do unlock workouts and songs as well, but a bit more content would have been a welcome addition.
 The only positive is that you do unlock these organically by playing but some sort of achievement hunting would have been nice.

 Knockout Home Fitness knows what it is and does it well.
 Even though I have stopped using the game now as my sole fitness game, it has inspired me to stay active.
 For the price of AU $59.95, it might be hard to justify spending the money on the game if you are already quite active.
 Although, for someone who needs to be more active, this could be the perfect game to kickstart your healthy habits.